Table of Contents

 Here at Live Free Recovery, we offer three specific drug rehab programs.
 One of them is partial hospitalization program (PHP) treatment.
 PHP treatment programs require their patients to attend rehab for approximately five to eight hours a day, five to seven days a week.
 PHP patients can tend to their normal life responsibilities outside of that time period and live in their own homes.
 Because PHP treatment occurs essentially all day long, another name for it is day treatment.
 PHP treatment is a perfect middle ground between inpatient and outpatient treatment.
 In fact, many would say that PHP treatment is the best of both inpatient and outpatient treatment.
 This is because PHP treatment offers patients the intensity and structure of an inpatient treatment program.
 On the flip side though, PHP also offers the flexibility of being able to go to one’s own home at the end of the day like other outpatient programs.
 PHP treatment is perfect for individuals that would benefit from more concentrated care than what typical outpatient treatment provides.
 PHP treatment is also ideal for people that don’t want or need to live in a rehab facility 24/7 while receiving care.
 People who want extra care to help them transition out of inpatient treatment would also benefit from PHP treatment.

 Inpatient treatment programs are the most comprehensive form of addiction treatment.
 Inpatient treatment programs are recognized as residential treatment.
 As a patient, you can expect to receive 24/7 quality care.
 It’s best to inform your employer and find living arrangements for your loved ones.
-Your support system can contact you while you receive treatment.
+Your support services can contact you while you receive treatment.
 A distraction-free environment is a fundamental benefit of inpatient treatment programs.
 30 days is the average length of time a patient spends at inpatient treatment.
 Although, 90 days is recommended for consistent recovery efforts.
 The cost of inpatient treatment will be reflected in the location and programs offered.
 For example, family therapy is a common therapy offered at inpatient treatment.
-Medically monitored detox is the first phase.
-After an initial evaluation, your body will need to be free of toxic substances in order for treatment to fully take effect.
+Medically monitored detoxification is the first phase.
+After an initial evaluation, your body will need detox to be free of toxic substances in order for the treatment option to fully take effect.
 Depending on the severity of your case, you can expect to spend 7-10 days overcoming withdrawal symptoms.
 Medications could be provided to alleviate your symptoms.
 If you have a pre-existing condition or are pregnant, discuss your history with the medical staff.
 Individual and group therapy sessions are offered at inpatient treatment programs.
 A supportive environment can be effective in treating patients.
 Chances are you’ll have many questions about addiction and the staff will welcome your desire to learn.
 Other amenities such as art, music, and massage therapy are offered but vary by the facility.
 Research the credentials of the facility you intend to receive treatment from.

 The third type of drug rehab program that we offer here at Live Free Recovery is our sober living program.
 Sober living here at Live Free Recovery provides individuals that have just finished addiction treatment and are new to recovery with a safe space to live.
 This safe space to live is free from substance use temptation and full of other people that are new to addiction recovery.
 Thus, sober living is a great way to transition from addiction treatment back into the real world.
 Because our sober living homes assist people as they transition back into regular society after addiction treatment, our sober living home residents are expected to attend school or receive some form of employment.
 Our sober living home residents are also expected to live their own lives in the real world when not physically at their sober living homes.
-Although our sober living homes expect residents to attend school or get a job and live their own lives, they will still receive addiction recovery support in the form of addiction therapy and weekly sober living home activities and service projects.
+Although our sober living homes expect residents to attend school or get a job and live their own lives, they will still receive addiction recovery support and health care in the form of addiction therapy and weekly sober living home activities and service projects.
 Sober living home residents here at Live Free Recovery are also expected to connect with and support one another.
 That way, each Live Free Recovery sober living home resident can build on his or her support network.

 Outpatient treatment is one of the other drug rehab programs that we offer here at Live Free Recovery.
 This form of addiction treatment is drug rehab that people commute to receive care for each day.
 Once individuals complete their outpatient treatment for the day, they can go back to their normal lives.
 Such people can also tend to their normal day-to-day responsibilities.
 People that receive outpatient treatment can even live in the comfort of their own homes during the period of time that others are receiving care.
 Outpatient treatment is typically the least intensive of all the drug rehab programs.
 Thus, outpatient care is best suited for individuals who, despite needing help to overcome their substance use issues, have not gotten to the point where their drug addictions are severe enough to affect their work, school, or home life much.
 Individuals that want to receive extra addiction treatment to help them transition from inpatient or PHP treatment to the regular world would benefit from receiving outpatient care.
 Individuals that want a brush-up on addiction treatment to help them maintain their sobriety would also benefit from receiving the outpatient services here at Live Free Recovery.